Neunerlei/docker-images/docs/nginx.md

 Every configuration file inside `/etc/container/templates/` is treated as a template.
 The entrypoint script will read these files, substitute placeholders with their corresponding environment variable values, and write the final config to its destination.

 You can use any of the environment variables listed above as placeholders in your custom files, using the syntax `${VAR_NAME}`.

+> Whenever you see `TEMPLATES` in the headlines below, it means that you can use variables in the files.

 #### The `[[DEBUG_VARS]]` Helper